 Immunity System Builder

-Antioxidant and anti-bacterial properties can help improve digestive system and help you stay healthy and fight disease.
+Antioxidant and antibacterial properties can help improve the digestive system and help you stay healthy and fight disease.
 Start every brand new day with this cleansing tonic if you want to see this health benefit of honey:

 Before breakfast, mix a spoonful of honey and lemon juice from half a lemon into a cup of warm water and drink it.

-Raw, local honey contains bits and pieces of bee pollen, propolis and even beeswax.
-The reason you have an allergy to a particular plant, tree or grass is because you’ve been overexposed to it at some point.
+Raw, local honey contains bits and pieces of bee pollen, propolis, and even beeswax.
+The reason you have an allergy to a particular plant, tree, or grass is that you’ve been overexposed to it at some point.
 Our immune system either under or over-reacts to invaders, harmless or not.
 Your overexposure to this pollen developed into an over-reaction and now your immune system regards this pollen as an invader.

-Honey has very strong immune modulating (balancing) properties.
-One study in the International Archives of Allergy and Immunology found that patients reported 60% less allergy symptoms and 70% fewer days with severe symptoms while consuming a local honey over a five month period.
-It seems exposing yourself to tiny amounts of pollen that you are allergic to through honey, your immune system becomes less sensitive to the allergen.
+Honey has very strong immune-modulating (balancing) properties.
+One study in the International Archives of Allergy and Immunology found that patients reported 60% fewer allergy symptoms and 70% fewer days with severe symptoms while consuming local honey over a five-month period.
+It seems to expose yourself to tiny amounts of pollen that you are allergic to through honey, your immune system becomes less sensitive to the allergen.

 Honey Remedy for Ailments